-16.1 Initiating Amendments.
+- 16.1 Initiating Amendments.
 The Township Board may, from time to time, amend, modify, supplement, or revise the district boundaries or the provisions and regulations of this Ordinance.
 Amendments may be initiated by the Township Board, the Township Planning Commission, by petition of one or more property owners of Augusta Charter Township, or by one (1) or more persons acting on behalf of a property owner(s) of Augusta Charter Township.
-All proposed amendments shall be referred to the Township Planning Commission for review, public hearing, and recommendation before action may be taken thereon by the Township Board.

-16.2 Amendment Procedure.
+All proposed amendments shall be referred to the Township Planning Commission for review, public hearing, and recommendation before action may be taken thereon by the Township Board. - 16.2 Amendment Procedure.
 The procedure for amending this Ordinance shall be in accordance with the Michigan Zoning Enabling Act (P.A.
 110 of 2006), as amended.
-Application for amendment shall be made by submitting the application, along with required information and the required fee (as established by the Township Board), to the Township Clerk's office.
-After receipt of filing, the Clerk shall transmit a copy of the application and required information to the Planning Commission.
-The Planning Commission shall establish a date for a public hearing, and provide notice pursuant to Section 14.12.
+Application for amendment shall be made by submitting the application, along with required information and the required fee (as established by the Township Board), to the Administrative Assistant.
+After receipt of filing, the Administrative Assistant shall transmit a copy of the application and required information to the Township Planner to place on the next available Planning Commission meeting and provide notice pursuant to Section 14.12.